openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept_reference_term_type.md

 * #### List all concepts reference terms.

-    Quickly filter concept reference term  with given query parameters.Returns a `404 Not Found` status if concept reference term type not exists.
-If user not logged in to perform this action,a `401 Unauthorized` status returned.
+    Quickly filter concept reference term with given query parameters.
+Returns a `404 Not Found` status if concept reference term type not exists.
+If the user is not logged in to perform this action, a `401 Unauthorized` status returned.

     ##### Query Parameters

     Parameter | Type | Description
     --- | --- | ---
     *codeOrName* | `String` |  Represents a name from a standard medical code *source* | `String` | A concept can have any number of mappings to any number of other vocabularies.
-Other vocabularies are called "concept sources" in OpenMRS (ie. LOINC, SNOMED, ICD-9, ICD10, RxNORM, etc), but the concept source can also be a custom (ie. org.openmrs.module.mdrtb, PIH, AMPATH, MVP, etc.).
+Other vocabularies are called "concept sources" in OpenMRS (i.e., LOINC, SNOMED, ICD-9, ICD10, RxNORM, etc.), but the concept source can also be a custom (i.e., org.openmrs.module.mdrtb, PIH, AMPATH, MVP, etc.).
 Every concept can define a string for its mapping in any "concept source" defined in the database

     ```console
     GET /conceptreferenceterm?